Ensuring Legitimacy in Workplace Safety Training Organizations

 Look for organizations that offer support beyond the initial training, such as access to updated materials, forums, or further training opportunities.
 This indicates a commitment to long-term client success.

-11. Physical Location and Contact Information
+11. Review the Physical Location and Contact Information

 A legitimate business should have a physical address and be easily reachable.
 Verify these details through a quick online search or a phone call.